How can I help?

 We will add your tissue type onto our confidential computerised register.

 We will keep a sample of your DNA for up to 30 years in case of further, more detailed tissue typing, to confirm a match for a patient.
-Your details will be held in compliance with the Data Protection Act.
+All information provided to NHS Blood and Transplant is used in accordance with the General Data Protection Regulation and all other relevant privacy and data protection laws.

 Your details remain on the register until your 60th birthday.
 If at any stage you no longer qualify to give blood, please inform the BBMR as you may need to be taken off the register.